Production

 Before production

 We have developed a three gate process that all factories need to go through in order to be approved for Tu production.
 We conduct this due diligence to give us confidence that we are placing new business with factories that uphold our standards and share our values.
 This gated process includes a site visit, an internal desktop review and a third party ethical and technical audit.
-This entire process needs to be completed before the factory can be signed off by the Head of Buying.
 It is only once the factory has been signed off that an order can be placed.

 Ongoing site management

-We risk assess all of our suppliers and every year we conduct independent, third party ethical audits as well as our own on site visits from Sainsbury’s colleagues.
+Every year we conduct independent, third party ethical audits as well as our own on site visits from Sainsbury’s colleagues.
 100% of Tier 1 sites (which we define as making whole/finished products carrying a Tu label or are identifiable as a Tu product) that we work with must conduct an annual semi announced SMETA (Sedex Members Ethical Trade Audit), one of the most widely used ethical audit formats in the world.
 These audits need to be conducted by one of our selected audit bodies and must cover the whole site.
-The audit is then uploaded onto our internal ethical platform.
+The audit is then uploaded onto Sedex and shared with Sainsbury’s .
 If the audit result does not meet our requirements then the site will be asked to improve and action feedback within a set timeframe.

 If child labour is found at a site supplying products to Sainsbury’s Argos, we will work with the supplier, site and our nominated appropriately qualified organisation to develop a solution that is in the long-term interests of the child or children involved.
 For more information, view our policy here.